About Arts and Letters

 MODERN AND CLASSICAL LANGUAGES

-Multiple language clubs: Students can participate in Spanish, French, and German clubs.
+Multiple language clubs: Students can participate in Spanish and French clubs.

 Journey's End Refugee Services: Students can get involved in this community organization, which provides our students with opportunities to teach English to local children.